cogent3/cogent3/doc/examples/period_estimation.rst

 For numerical (continuous data)
 -------------------------------

 We use the signal provided above.
-Because significance testing is being done using a permutation approach, we define a calculator which precomputes some values to improve compute performance.
+Because significance testing is being done using a resampling approach, we define a calculator which precomputes some values to improve compute performance.
 For a continuous signal, we'll use the Goertzel algorithm.

 .. doctest::

     >>> from cogent.maths.period import Goertzel
     >>> goertzel_calc = Goertzel(len(sig), period=10)

-Having defined this, we then just pass this calculator to the ``permutation_test`` function.
+Having defined this, we then just pass this calculator to the ``blockwise_bootstrap`` function.
 The other critical settings are the ``block_size`` which specifies the size of segments of contiguous sequence positions to use for sampling and ``num_reps`` which is the number of permuted replicate sequences to generate.

 .. doctest::

-    >>> from cogent.maths.stats.period import permutation_test
+    >>> from cogent.maths.stats.period import blockwise_bootstrap
-    >>> obs_stat, p = permutation_test(sig, calc=goertzel_calc, block_size=10,
+    >>> obs_stat, p = blockwise_bootstrap(sig, calc=goertzel_calc, block_size=10,
     ...                              num_reps=1000)
     >>> print obs_stat
     50.7685934719